ashikurrafi/job-distributor/README.md

 1. **Start the Server**

    The server is responsible for managing the job queue and tracking the status of each job (e.g., pending, running, completed).
-[Click here to learn how to set up the server independently](/server/README.md)
+[Learn how to set up the server independently](/server/README.md)

 2. **Configure the Clients (Worker Machines)**

    The client-side code runs on each worker machine where the actual jobs will execute.
 Each client contacts the server to fetch an unassigned job (such as a specific hyperparameter combination), runs the task, and then reports the result back to the server.
+[Learn how to set up the client (Worker Machine) independently](/client/README.md)

 Make sure the server is set up and running before launching any clients.